Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Bilinear Primal-Dual Splitting Algorithm

-where the function $f$ is convex and $\beta$-Lipschitz differentiable, $h$ and $g$ are proximable, and ${\bm A: \R^N \to \R^M}$ is a linear operator.
-Supposing that we can rearrange $\ell_w, \ell_c$ from \cref{eq:objective-nll} into a sum of proximable and Lipschitz differentiable functions, denoted by $g$ and $f$ respectively, we can rewrite our optimization problem in the form of \cref{eq:objective-pds}:
+To find a solution to the MAP objective~\eqref{eq:objective-nll} we propose \cref{algo:bi-pds}, a generalization of the Primal-Dual Splitting (PDS) algorithm by \citet{condatPrimalDualSplitting2013}.
+Supposing that we can rearrange $\ell_w, \ell_c$ from \cref{eq:objective-nll} into a sum of Lipschitz-differentiable and proximable functions---denoted by $f$ and $g$ respectively, and separable in $\bm W$ and $\bm \Delta$---we can rewrite our optimization problem as